If you’re a first home buyer, you may be eligible to withdraw voluntary super contributions you’ve made (plus earnings) to put towards a home deposit.

 These are contributions you can get your employer to pay you out of your before-tax income if you choose to, which are on top of what your employer might pay you under the super guarantee, if you’re eligible.

-These are contributions you can make (such as when you transfer funds from your bank account into your super) that you then claim a tax deduction for when you do your tax return.
+These are contributions you can make (such as when you transfer funds from your bank account into your super) that you then claim a tax deduction for.

 These are contributions which you can also make by transferring funds from your bank account into super, but which you don’t claim a tax deduction for.